kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_status.md

 ---
 title: "kosli status"
+experimental: false
 ---

 # kosli status

 ## Synopsis

-Check the status of Kosli server.
+Check the status of a Kosli server.
 The status is logged and the command always exits with 0 exit code.
 If you like to assert the Kosli server status, you can use the --assert flag or the "kosli assert status" command.